MAKE A DONATION

 The Clinical Psychologist

-• Supports the emotional adjustment to having NMO or being close to someone with NMO.
+• Supports the emotional adjustment to having NMOSD or being close to someone with NMOSD.

 • Is part of the routine assessment – not a suggestion that you are not coping properly.